Antony648/osdev/README.md

-My OS- A hobby operating system
+GENSIS 32 OS

-it is a 32 bit protected mode kernel written in C and Assembly.From bootloader it is inspired on Daniel Mcarthys course on osdev(concepts and basic understanding)
+it is a 32 bit protected mode kernel primarily  created in C and other rudimentary parts in x86 assembly it is inspired on Daniel Mcarthys course on osdev(concepts and basic understanding) the codebase is completely mine,it is developed based on understanding of low-level OS concepts learned from the resources. features implemented are shown below others are under development
 #features:
-    bootloader
+    bootloader(BIOS based)
     custom GDT and IDT setup
     protected mode kernel
     heap implementation with a slab allocator(additional)